sennykalidien/hva-minor-everything-web/projects/meesterproef/readme.md

 I've also learned how to set up the task manager Gulp for automated development.
 And finally how to set up a Digital Ocean droplet server.

 ##### Code highlight during this course
-Thinking out the flow of the apps
+During this project I was continously trying to keep the flow of the app logical and clean, so it would always work fast and secure.

 **Node.js**